 - Complete your application online on the Student Scholar Program page of the Wayne College website.

-- The deadline for applications is the last day of the spring semester, Friday of finals week, 5:00 pm.
-All student and adviser forms must be completed and submitted by this deadline to be considered.
+- All student and adviser forms must be completed and submitted by this deadline to be considered.
 Notification letters will be mailed in late May or early June.

 If you have additional questions, please direct them to Dr. Angela Hartsock, Student Scholars Program Coordinator.

 Office location: C-211, Email: email@example.com